YusufBhatti/PPE_Project/PPE_Scripts/README.txt

 Steps:
 1.
 $ python Latin_Hypercube_Sampling.py
 you will then be prompt to enter how many ensemble members you want to use.
+First you will need to enter the parameters which need to be provided a log-normal distribution (really only necessary where the gap in values is very large, e.g. 0.1 to 10).
+This is for optimising the emulator.
+Next you will enter the number of simulations you need.
+If you are doing a Pre-industrial AND PRESENT-DAY PPE, you need to use identical LHC sampling values.
+Therefore once you run this script and happy with it, you should use the values this script creates for both PPE experiments.
-Enter the number 2.
+2.
 $ python bash_script.py
 Will write into your PPE_values.txt and fill in your parameter values with the values from your LHC.
+To test the distributions, you can simply do a plt.hist in python to check the distribution of the parameters chosen.
 3.
 Enter either the Present Day or Pre_Industrial directories.
 Depending on which one your wanting to run.
 4.
 Sort out directories within the PPE_install.sh and PPE_batch.sh 5.
-qsub PPE_install.sh
+qsub PPE_install.sh - README is located there.
 6.
-qsub PPE_batch.sh
+qsub PPE_batch.sh - README is located there.

 NOTES: The Initialisation files rely on the parameters_for_script.txt file.
 The hypercube sampling script uses the parameters_for_script.txt to take in how many columns there will be (how many parameters will be perturbed in your PPE).
 You specify in the script (n_samples) to the amount of simulations you want.
 Typically Nu. parameters * 5-7.
 This will output an array (n_samples, number of parameters) called LHC_Parameters.txt.